 Tooth extractions, or the removal of one or more teeth, are usually used as a last resort in dentistry, as keeping the natural tooth in the mouth is ideal.
 There are many reasons why single or multiple extractions may be performed, including pervasive tooth decay, the impaction of wisdom teeth, or the need to create space for orthodontic devices.

-The most significant short-term benefit associated with tooth extraction is the elimination of pain.
+The most significant benefit associated with tooth extraction is the elimination of pain.
 If a tooth is severely decayed or an infection is present, removing the affected tooth almost immediately alleviates discomfort.
 However, it should be noted that further procedures are necessary to replace the extracted tooth.
 Leaving a gap is not a viable option as the other teeth tend to twist out of alignment to fill the space.

 Why might I need to have a tooth extraction?